lgvo/express-promise-wrapper/README.md

 ```

+## See Also
+* [restful-express](https://github.com/lgvo/restful-express) declarative way to define Express routers using decorators.
+* [di-decorators](https://github.com/lgvo/di-decorators) easy to use, little dependency injection framework on top of decorators

 ## Dependencies
-[Express Arguments resolver](https://github.com/lgvo/express-args-resolver) used to resolve the arguments names.
+* [Express Arguments resolver](https://github.com/lgvo/express-args-resolver) used to resolve the arguments names.

+## Contributing

+* Please take the time to star the project if you like it! "npm star express-promise-wrapper" and also on github [express-promise-wrapper](https://github.com/lgvo/express-promise-wrapper).
+* Feel free to fork, and if you are planning to add more features please open a issue so we can discuss about.

 ## License
 [MIT](LICENSE)